 Svartifoss is located at the southern end of Vatnajökull National Park in the Skaftafell zone.
 It's about two hours from the small fishing village of Vik is the perfect place to stop as you make your way from West Iceland to East Iceland along the Ring Road.
 While driving on Route 1, you'll see signs for Skaftafell.
 This is where you turn onto Road 998 which leads to the parking lot area.
 Once you leave the visitor center, it's a short way to arrive.

 Once you've arrived, you can take the Svartifoss hike that leads you to this wondrous cascade.
 If you happen to visit during summer, you'll have the extra hours of daylight provided by Iceland's Midnight Sun.
 Svartifoss is also particularly beautiful when it's lit up by the Northern Lights.
 There are also plenty of color-coded hiking trails in the area that are sorted by difficulty.
 Beginners should stick to the blue trails while experienced hikers should try the routes marked in red.
 Only the most experienced hikers with plenty of stamina should attempt the trails marked in black.
+This, and much more, makes visiting Svartifoss Waterfall on of the best things to do in Iceland.

 If you really enjoy Iceland's waterfalls, another great stop is Gullfoss waterfall on the Golden Circle route.
 It flows from the Hvítá river.
 North Iceland also has some really beautiful waterfalls.
 Iceland's highest waterfall, Morsárfoss in the Morsa river in Morsarjokull glacier is a staggering 240 meters (787 feet) tall.
 Iceland truly is the land of waterfalls; you can plan an entire vacation of things to do just around these natural wonders.
 Whatever you do, just make sure that Svartifoss is a part of your Iceland itinerary.
 Iceland's black waterfall is not to be missed and it is an unforgettable sight during your camper van rental in Iceland.